handy-serge/qwt/stats/doc/look-and-feel.md

 If we try to play with our code with browser REPL, we will find that browser REPL no longer works!
 This is quite sad.
 Let's fix it.

 After some bisecting, we find the reason why it is broken.
-Accidentally we moved infocation of the compiled ClojureScript in the `<head>` tag of the `<html>` instead of the `<body>` tag.
+Accidentally we moved information of the compiled ClojureScript in the `<head>` tag of the `<html>` instead of the `<body>` tag.
 For some strange reason, it breaks the connection!

 So, we initiate the connection to the REPL so that it happens after the page is loaded.
 We connect to the REPL from `onload` event.